kuriroley/starbucks-site-clone/README.md

 ## Points
 * As of feb 04, the main site has been completed.
-* The site is not currently responsive for mobiles and for ultra wide screen resolutions
+* The site is not currently responsive for mobiles

 ## What to consider
 * Learn more about responsiveness